-minimum and second minimum of a collection of M independent and identically distributed (i.i.d.)7 random variables, corresponding to the timer functions of the M relays.
-The following theorem provides this joint distribution: Theorem 1: The joint probability density function of the minimum and second minimum among $M \geq 2$ i.i.d. positive random variables T_1, T_2, \ldots, T_M , each with probability density function $f(t) \equiv (dF(t)/dt)$ and cumulative distribution function $F(t) \equiv \Pr(T \leq t)$, is given by the equation at the bottom of the page, where $Y_1 < Y_2 < Y_3 \cdots < Y_M$ are the M ordered random variables T_1, T_2, \ldots, T_M .
-Proof: Please refer to Appendix I.
+In order to calculate the collision probability from (9), we first need to calculate the joint probability distribution of the minimum and second minimum of a collection of M i.i.d7 random variables, corresponding to the timer functions of the M relays.
+The following theorem provides this joint distribution:

+Theorem 1: The joint probability density function of the minimum and second minimum among $M \ge 2$ i.i.d. positive random variables T_1, T_2, \ldots, T_M , each with probability density function $f(t) \equiv \frac{dF(t)}{dt}$ and cumulative distribution function $F(t) \equiv Pr(T \le t)$, is given by the following equation: